boarsroom/boarsroom.github.io/README.md

-# boarsroom.github.io
+# Welcome to Boars Room
-The public website for Boars Room
+A member only experience based in Covington, Kentucky.